UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_05.md

   - The unique values in the `nutrition` column depict what will be the new columns after the transformation.
 We assigned this in the `columns` argument.
-  - The values in `value` column are transformed into the values in the newly created `protein` and `calories` columns.
+  - The values in the `value` column are transformed into the values in the newly created `protein` and `calories` columns.
 This was defined in the `values` argument of the code.
   - We lost the `mfr` column\!

 Notes: Script here